-Our primary source of liquidity is cash provided by operations and, to the extent necessary, borrowings available under our asset-backed credit facility (the "ABL Facility").
+Our primary source of liquidity is cash provided by operations and, to the extent necessary, borrowings available under our asset-backed credit facility.
+The Company's cash, cash equivalents and restricted cash balance is approximately \$152.2 million as of December 31, 2021.

-Throughout 2020, the COVID-19 pandemic had a negative impact on certain of our revenue and alternative revenue sources.
-Most notably, a number of advertisers across significant advertising categories reduced their advertising spend due to the outbreak, particularly within our radio segment which derives substantial revenue from local advertisers, including in areas such as Texas, Ohio and Georgia, who have been particularly hard hit due to social distancing and government interventions.
-Further, the COVID-19 outbreak caused the postponement of our 2020 Tom Joyner Foundation Fantastic Voyage cruise and impaired ticket sales of other tent pole special events, some of which we had to cancel.
-We do not carry business interruption insurance to compensate us for losses that occurred in 2020 and these losses may continue to occur as a result of the ongoing nature of the COVID-19 pandemic.
+Throughout each of 2020 and 2021, the COVID-19 pandemic had a negative impact on certain of our revenue and alternative revenue sources.
+Most notably, a number of advertisers across a variety of significant advertising categories ceased operations or reduced their advertising spend due to the pandemic.
+This has been particularly true within our radio segment which derives substantial revenue from local advertisers, including in areas such as Texas, Ohio and Georgia.
+The economies in these areas were hit particularly hard due to social distancing and government interventions.
+Further, the COVID-19 pandemic has caused a shift in the way people work and commute, which in some instances has altered demand for our broadcast radio advertising.
+Finally, the COVID-19 outbreak caused the postponement of or cancellation of our tent pole special events or otherwise impaired or limited ticket sales for such events.
+We do not carry business interruption insurance to compensate us for losses that occurred as a result of the pandemic and such losses may continue to occur as a result of the ongoing nature of the COVID-19 pandemic.
 Outbreaks in the markets in which we operate could have material impacts on our liquidity, operations including potential impairment of assets, and our financial results.
-Likewise, our income from our investment in MGM National Harbor Casino has been negatively affected by closures and limitations on occupancy imposed by state and local governmental authorities.
+Likewise, our income from our investment in MGM National Harbor Casino has at times been negatively affected by closures and limitations on occupancy imposed by state and local governmental authorities.